GoogleChrome/web.dev/src/site/content/en/learn/css/typography/index.md

 ## Add an indent to your text

 Use [`text-indent`](https://developer.mozilla.org/docs/Web/CSS/text-indent) to add an indent to your blocks of text.
-This property takes either a length (e.g. `10px`, `2em`) or a percentage of the containing block’s width.
+This property takes either a length (for example, `10px`, `2em`) or a percentage of the containing block’s width.

 {% Codepen {
   user: 'web-dot-dev',